rabbitmq/rabbitmq-oauth2-tutorial/use-cases/keycloak.md

 `make stop-keycloak`

-## Notes about setting up KeyCloak
+## Notes about setting up KeyCloak from scratch

+The following sections explain the steps carried out to configure the Keycloak server used by this use case and whose configuration is stored under `conf/keycloak/import/test-realm.json`.

 ### Configure JWT signing Keys